-Our grandmother didn’t have to say much to scold us, but instead she scrubbed and scrubbed until she took off at least a layer of skin getting us clean.
+Our grandmother didn’t have to say much to scold us, but instead she scrubbed and scrubbed until she took off at least a couple of layers of skin getting us clean.

 By the time our mother got home from work later that evening, there were few clues left.

-Flanked by two clean and shiny little girls ready for bed, our grandmother answered,
+Flanked by two super clean, if a raw-skinned little girls ready for bed, our grandmother answered,

 “Never you mind, Dorothy Ann… never you mind.”